Educational Game Definition

 What Are Educational Games?

-Educational games embed learning materials within a game to allow the presentation of learning/information in a fun, interactive way and facilitate learning through doing, rather than just studying.
+Educational games embed learning materials within a game to allow the presentation of learning/information in a fun, interactive way and facilitate learning through play, rather than just studying.
 They can either be loosely designed to impart knowledge, facilitate the practicing of a skill, encourage critical thinking or to increase awareness around social issues.

-Educational games can take the form of anything from a simple quiz to complex role playing games a virtual worlds.
+They can take the form of anything from a simple quiz to complex role playing games a virtual worlds.

-It could be argued that all game provide some educational value.
+It could be argued that all games provide some educational value.
 Just some of the ways regular, just-for-fun games can help with learning and development are familiarising players with geography, maths, logical problem solving, management and developing hand-eye coordination.

-Learning With Traditional Board Games
+Learning With Traditional Physical Games